-Your hearing aids are made up of tiny components and intricate circuitry.
-Special care is needed to allow your devices to function optimally.
+Hearing aids are made up of tiny components and intricate circuitry.
+Hearing aids are robust but care is needed to ensure optimum performance and device longevity.
 Some steps you can take to ensure you get the best from your hearing aids are provided below.

-- Knocks: keep your devices in their case when you are not using them and hold over soft surfaces when handling
+- Knocks: keep your devices in their case when you are not using them and, if possible, hold them over soft surfaces when handling

 - Chemicals: remove devices before applying hairspray or other chemicals and ensure you have clean hands when handling

 - Kids and pets: keep your hearing aids secure and out of reach of children and pets when not in use.
 Cats and dogs (especially dogs) love the smell and taste of ear wax and will happily chomp on hearing aids if they can get to them

 - Charging: if your hearing aids are powered by standard button batteries, take them out at night to conserve battery power and avoid corrosion in the device / battery door.
 If you have rechargeable hearing aids, don’t forget to pop them on the charger when you are going to bed, so your aids are fully charged and ready to go the following morning.

 - Battery change – if your hearing aids are powered by standard button batteries, change the batteries every week.
 If you are not using your hearing aids for an extended period, take the batteries completely out of the device to prevent battery corrosion.

 - Keep your domes and filters fresh – change the hearing aid domes and wax filters as needed, anywhere between 3 and 12 months for domes.

 - Come in for your post-fitting appointments – Follow-up appointments after fitting are important to troubleshoot any early issues you may be having with your hearing aids.
 At annual review appointments, your hearing aids will be inspected, cleaned, components changed as necessary and re-programmed to reflect your updated hearing levels and to address any acoustic issues you may be having